ohadswissa/ohadswissa/README.md

 I enjoy understanding how systems work - from low-level computing to modern backend and ML infrastructure.
 Whether building from scratch or optimizing existing code, I approach challenges with curiosity, structure, and a willingness to learn.

-📌 I'm currently working as a **Software Engineer Student at Cisco**, where I develop backend infrastructure and internal tools as part of a cybersecurity-focused architecture team.

 ---